The Starbucks menu is expansive and can be confusing for those who have never visited before.

 3. Decide what size drink you want

-Starbucks drink sizing can be very confusing, even for people who’ve already been to a Starbucks store.
+Starbucks drink sizing can be confusing, even for those who've already visited a Starbucks store.

 The names of the different-sized cups don't seem to make much sense, so it's challenging to figure out what to order.